AndronikosKontos/hitcounter-api/README.md

 ![Alt text](./hello-arch.png?raw=true "Title")

-This diagram show that the API gateway first invokes the hit-counter AWS Lambda function which executes two tasks.
-1) It updates a DynamoDB table with the new hit of the URL 2) It invokes the Lambda function from brefore.
+This diagram shows that the API gateway first invokes the hit-counter AWS Lambda function which executes two tasks.
+1) It updates a DynamoDB table with the new hit of the URL 2) It invokes the Lambda function from before.

 ![Alt text](./hit-counter.png?raw=true "Title")